BioJulia/PopGen.jl/docs/workingwithpopdata/popdata.md

 3. provide flexibility in storing that information in wide format because storing it in long format would dramatically increase the size of `PopData` objects
 4. provide easy access to viewing sample or locus information

-See [accessing elements](/workingwithpopdata/accessingelements.md) for a closer look at accessing this information.
+See [viewing data](/workingwithpopdata/accessingelements.md) for a closer look at accessing this information.
 ## Genodata